nschlaepfer/humanWeb/README.md

 ## Future Developments 🚧

-We're continuously improving humanWeb.
+We're continuously working on improving humanWeb.
 Here are some potential enhancements for future versions:

 - Adding a user interface for intuitive interaction.
 - Enhancing the report generation process with more dynamic and user-tailored outputs.